cassiozen/mithryn-ttrpg/players guide.md

 ### Step 3 - Assign your Ability Scores

-Your character is defined by six Ability Scores — numbers that represent their natural talents and aptitudes.
+Your character is defined by five Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

 - **Agility** — Speed, balance, fluidity of movements and ability to react swiftly to danger.
   *Examples: Sprint, Leap, Dodge, Maneuver*